inoxlang/inox/README.md

 **Cons**

 - An Internet connection is required.
-However code files are cached on the developer machine for offline access (read only for now).
+However code files are cached on the developer's machine for offline access (read only for now).

 Project servers are expected to run on a dedicated machine.
 They will support automatic infrastructure management in the near future.